-Breakdown of the total grades for AL 3 and AL 3:
+Breakdown of the total grades for AL 3:

-(B) STUDENT PROJECTS - 2 INTERACTIONS (Only 1 INTERACTION in large classes) 20% (B) STUDENT PROJECTS - PRESENTATION 15% (C) TEACHER-MONITORED SELF ACCESS (60 videos; 750 lines, 840 words for 80%) 20% (D) SELF-DIRECTED LISTENING 20% Participation (completing reallyenglish on schedule, vocabulary quizzes) 5% IE Listening Final Test 20% related absences such as attending a funeral.
-Please warn students of this policy in the first class and identify students who begin to show a pattern of absences and tardiness and warn them appropriately.
-Remind them also that they must pass all three IE courses to obtain credit for IE Level 1, 2, or 3.
+(B) STUDENT PROJECTS - 2 INTERACTIONS (Only 1 INTERACTION in large classes) 20% (B) STUDENT PROJECTS - PRESENTATION 15% (C) TEACHER-MONITORED SELF ACCESS (80 videos, 680 lines spoken, 1,000 words for 100%) 20% (D) SELF-DIRECTED LISTENING 20% Participation (completing EnglishCentral on schedule, vocabulary quizzes) 5% IE Listening Final Test 20%

 In the Active Listening courses, students will not be given marks for attendance.
 Students should be attending classes and participating in them.
 Instead, students will lose marks if they are absent from class without a legitimate excuse.
-Legitimate excuses consist of serious illnesses (with a doctor's note), or family-
+Legitimate excuses consist of serious illnesses (with a doctor's note), or familyrelated absences such as attending a funeral.
+Please warn students of this policy in the first class and identify students who begin to show a pattern of absences and tardiness and warn them appropriately.
+Remind them also that they must pass all three IE courses to obtain credit for IE Level 1, 2, or 3.